-- · Complete the 'Username' and 'Password' fields and click 'OK'. - After successful authentication, the client will be connected to DFW and a message will be displayed:
+- Complete the 'Username' and 'Password' fields and click 'OK'. - After successful authentication, the client will connect to DFW:

-The connection status of the user can also be viewed in the DFW admin console under 'Status' > 'SSLVPN Connections' and under 'VPN' > 'SSLVPN Server'.
+You can also view the user's connection status in the admin console at 'Status' > 'SSLVPN Connections' and 'VPN' > 'SSLVPN Server'.

 See 'IPsec Configuration' for details about connecting networks to DFW.